Gagandeep Singh (footballer)

 Gagandeep Singh (born 2 November 1985) is an Indian footballer who plays as a defender for Mohammedan S.C.

 Career

 Air India

 Mr.Singh made his debut for Air India F.C. on 20 September 2012 during a Federation Cup match against Mohammedan at the Kanchenjunga Stadium in Siliguri, West Bengal in which he started the match; Air India lost the match 0–1.

 Mohammedan

-Singh made his debut for Mohammedan in the I-League on 21 September 2013 against Pune F.C. at the Salt Lake Stadium and played the whole match; as Mohammedan lost the match 1–3.
+Singh made his debut for Mohammedan in the I-League on 21 September 2013 against Pune at the Salt Lake Stadium and played the whole match; as Mohammedan lost the match 1–3.